barneyhill/site/content/posts/proposal.md

 ---
-title: "My Google Summer of Code Proposal"
+title: "Implementing polynomial regression trees in Effective Quadratures - My Google Summer of Code Proposal"
 date: 2020-03-31
 ---

-# Implementing polynomial regression trees in Effective Quadratures
 ## Summary
 Effective Quadratures is an open source library used to generate polynomials for parametric computational studies.
 Among the applications of the library is the ability to perform polynomial regression on a dataset.
 I propose an implementation of a polynomial regression tree class in Effective Quadratures which will offer greater accuracy when extrapolating compared to the current polynomial regression class.